jfcliche/parsed-vhdl-domain/README.md

 # VHDL-sphinx-domain

-`vhdl-sphinx-domain` (VSD) is a [sphinx](https://www.sphinx-doc.org/) domain extension that can be used to create rich VHDL project documentation by combining the flexibility of Sphinx with a VHDL parser in order to automatically extract as much documentation as possible from the VHDL source code.
+`vhdl-sphinx-domain` (VSD) is a [Sphinx](https://www.sphinx-doc.org/) domain extension that can be used to create rich VHDL project documentation by combining the flexibility of the Sphinx documentation system with a VHDL parser that can automatically extract the structure and documentation from the VHDL source code.

-This extension uses the parser from the `vhdl-style-guide`  to extract the code structure and the comments comments from VHDL files, and provides directives to insert the code information in the Sphinx RestrucuredText documents.

 Features:

   - Extracts header comments and trailing comments and associates them with their elements
   - Automatically document entities, with their generic and port lists
   - Allow integrating any comment block in the VHDL source files, including markdown tables